tamagui/tamagui/next.md

 uniswap:

+- RadioGroup.Indicator can't use AnimatePresence i think because .styleable()
+  - styleable shouldn't probably do anything with presence because the child should expect to handle that, at least need to double check taht

 - transform issue:

 it looks like transform does not work - console is logging [moti]: Invalid transform value.
 Needs to be an array. but compiler errors on Types of property 'transform' are incompatible.
 Type '{ translateX: string; }[]' is not assignable to type 'Transform | undefined'.